DeVisE: Behavioral Testing of Medical Large Language Models: Limitations

 \section{Limitations}

+\parahead{Datasets and languages} We use MIMIC-IV, a large publicly available dataset including patients from a single hospital in the US.
+We see our work as an important step towards a clinically grounded behavioural testing of medical LLMs.
+We believe that important future work lies in further validating the generalisability of our framework in terms of other languages and healthcare systems.

+\parahead{Clinical variables} In this work, we do not cover an extensive range of model capabilities and focus instead on demographic and vital sign variables, focusing on demographic biases and assessing numerical reasoning.
+We leave other relevant aspects, such as evaluating the temporal reasoning of LLMs, to future work.

+\parahead{Missingness in clinical data} Clinical data is inherently affected by missingness, where absent measurements may reflect clinical practice.
+Although our analysis includes records with missing values and thus reflects realistic data conditions, explicitly assessing the impact of missingness versus observed inputs on model behavior was beyond the scope of this work.

+\parahead{Severity shifts and counterfactual sampling} Severity shifts are treated symmetrically in our analysis, such that very low and very high values correspond to the same absolute shift (+2), despite potentially differing clinical effects (e.g., on length of stay).
+Additionally, counterfactual values are sampled uniformly within severity bins, which can yield rare values in extreme bins.
+Future work should explore alternative sampling strategies better aligned with empirical distributions.

-We use MIMIC-IV, a dataset including patients from a single hospital in the US.
-This clearly limits the generalisability of our study, for instance in terms of language and of healthcare system.
-This work does not cover an extensive range of model capabilities and other possibly relevant aspects such as temporal reasoning are not included.
-Additionally, the fine-tuning data for length-of-stay (LOS) prediction was imbalanced, which may have affected model performance.
-Finally, some vital signs, such as oxygen saturation and respiration rate, had limited value ranges, resulting in fewer than five unique counterfactuals due to the small number of non-redundant available values.
+\parahead{Number of counterfactuals} Some vital signs, such as oxygen saturation and respiration rate, had limited value ranges, resulting in fewer than five unique counterfactuals due to the small number of non-redundant available values.

+Despite these limitations, our proposed framework is relevant and we see it as the first step towards clinically-grounded evaluation of LLMs for healthcare.
+While not exhaustive, our framework highlights biases and reasoning gaps paving the way to safe deployment of medical LLMs.